DuneRaccoon/financial-markets-analyser/README.md

 The server implements a fallback system to manage these limits efficiently.

-## Differences from financialdatasets.ai

-This package aims to provide equivalent functionality to financialdatasets.ai but using free APIs.
-Key differences:

-- Slightly different data format in responses
-- Some advanced financial data might be less comprehensive
-- Rate limits on free tier APIs may affect high-volume usage

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.